Car Transport Quotes and Services Guide

 99% of companies you initially deal with are Brokerages/Phone rooms.
 They handle customer service answering any questions or concerns you may have.
 Brokers connect you with carriers to pickup your vehicle via an online dispatch board which is only accessible to licensed and insured brokers, carriers, and dealerships.
 They also negotiate with carriers to get the best price to move your vehicle.

 99% of carriers are independently owned and operated.
 They are small mom and pop operations that physically haul vehicles.
-They don't have time to handle customer service.
-So they rely on third party brokers to handle customer service.
+Most carriers operate specific routes so they can't effectively target advertise to customers that need to move vehicles along their routes.
+Furthermore drivers don't have time to handle customer service and sales.
+So they rely on third party brokers to get customers and handle customer service.
 At most they have a dispatch agent to coordinate your pickup and delivery with their truck driver(s).

 How Rates are Determined